eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 + Experience working with Big Data, Data Pipelines, Caching and Technologies such as ElasticSearch and Redis
 + Very strong experience in scaling and optimizing schemas, performance tuning SQL and ETL pipelines in the OLTP, OLAP and Data Warehouse environments
 + Passionate about various technologies including but not limited to SQL/No SQL/MPP databases etc.
++ skill set:
+	- Data Engineer, Applied Engineering
+	- Design, build and manage our data pipelines, ensuring all user event data is seamlessly integrated into our data warehouse.
+	- Develop canonical datasets to track key product metrics including user growth, engagement, and revenue.
+	- Work collaboratively with various teams, including, Infrastructure, Data Science, Product, Marketing, Finance, and Research to understand their data needs and provide solutions.
+	- Implement robust and fault-tolerant systems for data ingestion and processing.
+	- Participate in data architecture and engineering decisions, bringing your strong experience and knowledge to bear.
+	- Ensure the security, integrity, and compliance of data according to industry and company standards.
+	- Have 3+ years of experience as a data engineer and 8+ years of any software engineering experience(including data engineering).
+	- Proficiency in at least one programming language commonly used within Data Engineering, such as Python, Scala, or Java.
+	- Experience with distributed processing technologies and frameworks, such as Hadoop, Flink and distributed storage systems (e.g., HDFS, S3).
+	- Expertise with any of ETL schedulers such as Airflow, Dagster, Prefect or similar frameworks.
+	- Solid understanding of Spark and ability to write, debug and optimize Spark code.
 + Hands-on experience with Big Data technologies (e.g Hadoop, Hive, Spark)
 + Have a thirst for technical challenges with big data and distributed systems, including HBase, Kafka, Elasticsearch and Dropwizard
 + data plane development kit, DPDK, from the Linux Foundation for computer networking and interactions with the Linux operating system kernel